-At Green Front, we are invested in the details.
-We know these are the little (or big!) features on your furniture that can transform an entire room.
+At Green Front Furniture, we are invested in the details.
+We know these are the little (or big!) features on your unique home furniture that can transform an entire room.
 We buy from manufacturers who feel the same way.

 We order Theodore Alexander and Jonathan Charles by the container load and carry a large inventory of lamps, end tables, coffee tables, chests, buffets, sideboards, pub tables, barstools, mirrors, decoupage wall hangings, dining tables and chairs, bookcases, corner cabinets, benches, home decor and beds.

 Additionally, both manufacturers highlight fair and ethical trade practices as well as environmentally sourced products.
-You can find their extensive selection of the first and second floors of Building 9 and the first and third floors of Building 10.
+You can find their extensive selections of unique home furniture on the first and second floors of Building 9 and the first and third floors of Building 10.

 Inlays, veneers and hardware – The magic of details